BenOvermyer/benovermyer.com/content/kb/books.md

 2. _Freedom_ by Daniel Suarez
 3. _Elven Star_ by Margaret Weiss and Tracy Hickman
 4. _Fire Sea_ by Margaret Weiss and Tracy Hickman
+5. _Serpent Mage_ by Margaret Weiss and Tracy Hickman

 ## 2020